Divorce and the Social Media Minefield

 Most of us enjoy catching up with friends and family on Facebook, Twitter and Google+, but is it really a good idea to post things about your personal life?
 What if you’re going through a divorce?

-You never know who’s looking at your social media profiles; your ex, his or her family and friends, or your kids might be dropping by.
+Social media is a minefield at the best of times.
+And that is never more true than when you’re going through the divorce process.
+You never know who’s looking at your social media profiles; your ex, their family and friends, or your kids might be dropping by.
+Your ex’s lawyer may be taking a peek as well.

 Divorce and the Social Media Minefield